adaltas/ece-devops-2020-fall/modules/1-devops-introduction/content.md

 **Consists of:**

-- Scrum Teams and and their roles
+- Scrum Teams and their roles
 - events
 - artifacts
 - rules

 **Built on:**

 - Transparency
   Significant aspects of the process must be visible to those responsible for the outcome
 - Inspection
   Scrum users must frequently inspect Scrum artifacts and progress toward a Sprint Goal to detect undesirable variances
 - Adaptation

 ## Scrum

 ![Scrum Framework](image/scrum-framework.png)